Home Remedies and Natural Cures

 The common use of parsley includes:

-• Parsley is an important ingredient for sprinkling over, and inclusion in dishes, salads and soups.
+• Important ingredient for sprinkling over, and inclusion in dishes, salads and soups.

 • It contains Vitamin C, which is a natural source of aid to the immune system.